 Even if you don’t aspire to be a competition pilot, you can learn from the fundamentals in this exciting competition move.
 For example, I’m sure a lot of you have performed a basic loop.
 In fact, the loop is the first aerobatic maneuver that many people perform.
 The avalanche is a basic loop, but has one addition to it.
 At the top of the loop, the pilot performs a snap roll.
-Since we’ve discussed the snap roll in the past, this is the perfect next maneuver to cover.
 Without further delay, let’s get the avalanche rolling!

 First things First